 SAN GABRIEL RIVER AND IMPAIRED TRIBUTARIES

-The following water quality-based effluent limitations (WQBELs) apply to discharges in runoff from MS4s owned or controlled by Permittees discharging into Coyote Creek, which is located within the jurisdiction of the Los Angeles Water Board.
+The following water quality-based effluent limitations (WQBELs) apply to discharges in runoff from MS4s owned or operated by Permittees discharging into Coyote Creek, which is located within the jurisdiction of the Los Angeles Water Board.
 The WQBELs are based on and consistent with the assumptions and requirements of the Metals TMDLs into San Gabriel River and Impaired Tributaries promulgated by the USEPA on March 26, 2007, and the corresponding implementation plan adopted by the Los Angeles Water Board through Resolution R13-004.
 The implementation plan establishes compliance deadlines of September 30, 2023 for dry weather discharges and September 30, 2026 for wet weather discharges.
 The compliance deadline for dry weather discharges has passed.

-Permittees must carry out an effective portfolio of projects and programs for the control of metals in stormwater and authorized non-stormwater runoff from their MS4s that attain the WQBELs below.

 General

 Runoff samples and flow volumes used to assess compliance with the WQBELs in this Appendix must be taken at the Los Angeles County Department of Public Works (LACDPW) flow gauge station F354-R, located just above the Long Beach Water Reclamation Plant.
-This location assesses the Permittees’ compliance on a collective basis.
-The Executive Officer is authorized to use alternative locations and methods to assess compliance of the Permittees as part of the PMRP developed and approved according to Monitoring and Reporting Program R8-2024-0001.
+This location assesses the Permittees’ compliance on a collective basis (including Los Angeles County MS4 Permittees, Orange County MS4 Permittees, and Caltrans located within the drainage area)..
+The Executive Officer is authorized to use alternative locations and methods to assess compliance of the Permittees as part of the PMRP developed and approved according to Monitoring and Reporting Program R8-2026-0034.

-Wet weather WQBELs apply when the maximum daily flow in the creek is equal to or greater than 156 cubic feet per second (cfs), as measured at station F-354-R.
+Wet weather WQBELs apply when the maximum daily flow in the creek is equal to or greater than 156 cubic feet per second (cfs), as measured at station F-354-R or approved alternative locations.

+Dry weather WQBELs apply when the maximum daily flow in the creek is less than 156 CFS, as measured at station F-354-R or approved alternative locations.

-The percentage area of the developed portion of the Coyote Creek watershed covered by MS4 Permittees was calculated to be 91.5%.
+The percentage area of the developed portion of the Coyote Creek watershed covered by MS4 Permittees was calculated to be 91.5 percent.

 WQBELs for Copper

-By September 30, 2023, dry weather discharges of runoff from MS4s into Coyote Creek must not transport more than 0.941 kilogram per day (kg/d) of total recoverable copper.
+Dry weather discharges of runoff from MS4s into Coyote Creek must not transport more than 0.941 kilogram per day (kg/d) of total recoverable copper.

 By September 30, 2026, total recoverable copper in discharges of runoff from MS4s during wet weather into Coyote Creek must not exceed a maximum daily mass load calculated using the following formula:

-Daily storm volume x 24.71 = maximum daily wet weather mass load for total recoverable copper (kg/d)
+Maximum daily wet weather mass load for total recoverable copper (kg/d) = Daily storm volume (L) x 24.71

 WQBELs for Lead

-By September 30, 2026, total recoverable lead in discharges of runoff from MS4s during wet weather into Coyote Creek must not exceed a mass calculated using the following formula:
+By September 30, 2026, total recoverable lead in discharges of runoff from MS4s during wet weather into Coyote Creek must not exceed a mass load calculated using the following formula:

-Daily storm volume x 96.99 = maximum daily wet weather mass load for total recoverable lead (kg/d)
+maximum daily wet weather mass load for total recoverable lead (kg/d) Daily storm volume (L) x 96.99 =

 WQBELs for Zinc

-By September 30, 2026, total recoverable zinc in discharges of runoff from MS4s during wet weather into Coyote Creek must not exceed a mass calculated using the following formula:
+By September 30, 2026, total recoverable zinc in discharges of runoff from MS4s during wet weather into Coyote Creek must not exceed a mass load calculated using the following formula:

-Daily storm volume x 144.57 = maximum daily wet weather mass load for total recoverable zinc (kg/d)
+maximum daily wet weather mass load for total recoverable zinc (kg/d) = Daily storm volume (L) x 144.57

 Alternative Concentration-Based WQBELs